bodrick/awesome/README.md

 *   [maxmilton/new-tab](https://github.com/maxmilton/new-tab) - ⚡ A high-performance browser new tab page that gets you where you need to go faster.
 *   [joelshepherd/tabliss](https://github.com/joelshepherd/tabliss) - A beautiful, customisable New Tab page for Firefox, Chrome, and Edge.
 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!
-*   [felixrieseberg/windows95](https://github.com/felixrieseberg/windows95) - 💩🚀 Windows 95 in Electron.
+*   [felixrieseberg/windows95](https://github.com/felixrieseberg/windows95) - Windows 95 in an app.
 Runs on macOS, Linux, and Windows.
 *   [cisagov/RedEye](https://github.com/cisagov/RedEye) - RedEye is a visual analytic tool supporting Red & Blue Team operations
 *   [AdguardTeam/AdguardBrowserExtension](https://github.com/AdguardTeam/AdguardBrowserExtension) - AdGuard browser extension
 *   [puemos/hls-downloader](https://github.com/puemos/hls-downloader) - Web Extension for sniffing and downloading HTTP Live streams (HLS)